-Revised 8.29.3 6/96 ACSA regions or charters shall neither endorse nor make monetary or non-monetary contributions to a school board member's campaign committee, except for Region 16, as provided for in Section 8.28.6.
-(Revised: June 1996 Board of Directors) 8.29.4 ACSA regions or charters may solicit donations or conduct fund raising activities to give to ACSA's political action committee.
+Revised 6/96 8.29.3 ACSA regions or charters shall neither endorse nor make monetary or non-monetary contributions to a school board member's campaign committee.
+(Revised: May 2019 Board of Directors) 8.29.4 ACSA regions or charters may solicit donations or conduct fund raising activities to give to ACSA's political action committee.
 If they do they should not commingle funds with ACSA monies, but should transmit such contributions directly to ACSA's PAC.
 8.29.5 ACSA regions and charters cannot expend funds for or make non-monetary contributions to individual candidate campaigns except upon approval of the state board of directors.
-Any ACSA region or charter may petition the ACSA PAC board of directors for approval to recommend endorsements in local elections, as follows: a.
-The petition must specify the types of local elections in which the region or charter wishes to recommend endorsements (county superintendent, local bonds or taxes).
-Except for Region 16, no other region may recommend endorsements in school board elections. b.
-The petition must specify whether or not monetary contributions will be considered along with local endorsement recommendations.
-If so, the petition should address whether the region or charter wishes to utilize ACSA PAC for reporting such locally-raised contributions, or if they will establish their own Political Action Committee for such purposes.
-No ACSA PAC funds from existing sources will be used in support of local candidates or issues. c.
-The petition should describe the local process for establishing the region or charter endorsement recommendation, including the vote threshold and the governing body that would approve the local recommendation. d.
-The petition's completeness must be verified by the signature of the region or charter president. e.
+NEW 6/96 8.29.6 Any ACSA region or charter may petition the ACSA PAC board of directors for approval to recommend endorsements in local elections, as follows: a.
+The petition must specify the local election race which the region or charter wishes to recommend an endorsement.
+The petition may not recommend the endorsement of a candidate running for county superintendent, or school district or county school board. (revised BOD May, 2019) b.
+The petition should not reference any monetary or non-monetary contribution.
+No ACSA PAC funds will be used in support of local candidates or issues. (revised BOD May, 2019) c.
+The petition should describe the local process for establishing the region or charter endorsement recommendation, including the vote threshold and the governing body that would approve the local recommendation. (revised BOD May, 2019) d.
+The petition's completeness must be verified by the signature of the region and charter president.
+If the petition originates in a charter, the charter president must verify the petition's completeness, and that charter's region president must verify the petition's completeness as well.
+If the petition originates in a region, the region president must verify the completeness of the petition. (revised BOD May, 2019) e.
 Endorsements outside of education (city council, county supervisor, etc.) are prohibited. f.
-Any region or charter that has received ACSA PAC board approval for a petition to engage in local endorsements may submit to the ACSA PAC board a recommendation for a specific endorsement.
-The recommendation must be signed by the region or charter president as verification that the region or charter followed its process.
+Any region or charter may submit to the ACSA PAC board a recommendation for a specific endorsement.
 The final decision on any such endorsement shall be made by the ACSA PAC board of directors.